adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 ## 1. Interface

 The best way to make pages fast, is to have less on them.
 You'd be forgiven for wanting to punch me in the face for this statement as it's so obvious.
-Yet, look around, web pages keep getting fatter.
+Yet, look around, [web pages keep getting fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).

 Do we really need hero images, background videos and social media buttons plastered everywhere?
 The answer from the people is a resounding *no*.
 The fastest feature is the one we never build.

-What about they we design interfaces?
+What about they way we design interfaces?
 Hamburger menus, tabs, carousels, accordions, image galleries and expanding panels.

 What do these design patterns have in common?
 They hide stuff.
 Designers are obsessed with patterns that save space and look clean.
 A clean interface is good but not at the cost of clarity.